Nguyen Van Dai

 Dai was arrested in 2007 under Article 88 for "propaganda against the state," and was sentenced to five years in prison (reduced to four years on appeal) and four years probation.

 Dai was arrested while attempting to meet with EU delegates for the annual EU-Vietnam Human Rights Dialogue in 2015.
 He was held in incommunicado for most of his time in pre-trial detention, and his pre-trial investigation period was extended several times, potentially prompting Dai to stage a hunger strike.
 On July 30, 2017, Dai was charged under Article 79 for subversion.
 Dissident journalist Pham Doan Trang shared on her page that Dai and Nguyen Huu Vinh (aka Anh Ba Sam) have refused to be exiled in order to be freed from prison.
-His detention has been deemed arbitrary by the UN Working Group on Arbitrary Detention.
+Dai's detention has been deemed arbitrary by the UN Working Group on Arbitrary Detention.

 Prior to arrest: Suffering from hepatistis B

 Just days before his arrest, on December 6, 2015, Dai and several colleagues were attacked after delivering a human rights workshop.
 He still suffers from injuries sustained in that attack.

-Dai has only met with his wife twice since his arrest, and he has not been allowed to meet with his lawyer.
+As of May 2017, Dai had only met with his wife twice since his arrest, and he had not been allowed to meet with his lawyer.

 73 parliament members from 14 countries sent a letter to Vietnam's Prime Minister calling for Nguyen Van Dai and Le Thu Ha's release.